ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/creating-and-deploying.markdown

 Another way to create transformer is to use low-level `PutTransformer` command from `DatabaseCommands`.
 API reference for this command can be found [here](../client-api/commands/transformers/put).

-The advanatge of this approach is that you can define transformer name as you feel fit, but you loose all other possibilities when `AbstractTransformerCreationTask` is used.
+The advantage of this approach is that you can define transformer name as you feel fit, but you loose all other possibilities when `AbstractTransformerCreationTask` is used.

 {CODE transformers_6@Transformers/Creating.cs /}